dannnnng/QLearningwithSparseReward/README.md

 - Some historical experiment configuration code remains in the file but is no longer the active path; the effective experiment batch is the one built from `scenario_templates` and `algorithm_templates` inside `main()`.
 - Figure naming and group settings are currently hardcoded for the present experiment design.

-## License

-Add a license file if you plan to publish the repository publicly.

-- UCB uses custom random pools for reproducible tie-breaking and evaluation.
-- Maze generation uses fixed `maze_seed`; different seeds produce different layouts.

-## Notes
-- The `STAY` action is included to study the effect of no-move behavior in sparse reward tasks and has a separate penalty.
-- To run only a subset of algorithms, edit the `experiments` list in `main()`.